Sanjays2806/Hotel-Management-System/README.md

 # Hotel-Management-System
-A Java-based Hotel Management System with a console interface to manage rooms, customer details, food &amp; laundry orders, and billing.
-Designed for simulating basic hotel operations efficiently.
+The Hotel Management System is a simple Java-based console application that helps manage hotel operations.
+It allows staff to register customers, book rooms, manage services (food, laundry, etc.), and generate bills.

+This project is designed for learning purposes in Java programming, covering OOP concepts, collections, and console-based user interaction.